 No. You can become bankrupt voluntarily owing any amount.
-A creditor however cannot make you bankrupt unless the debt you owe is $5,000 or more.
+A creditor, however, cannot make you bankrupt unless the debt you owe is $5,000 or more.

 Who would handle my Bankruptcy?

-ITSA will administer your estate if no registered trustee has provided a consent to act.
+AFSA will administer your estate if no registered trustee has provided a consent to act.
 Fox Symes has a registered trustee and that trustee may consent to act on your behalf.

-What happens when I become a Bankrupt?
+What happens when I become Bankrupt?

 Once you are a bankrupt your unsecured creditors will cease to contact you.
 If you want this to happen then you must list all your unsecured creditors in your Statement of Affairs.
 This will also include debts which you have taken out with another person, that is joint debts, and even money you may owe to your family and friends.

 Most legal action which an unsecured creditor had taken against you must stop once you file for bankruptcy.
-This also applies to a garnishee from you income or bank account or any recovery action by a sheriff or bailiff.
+This also applies to a garnishee from your income or bank account or any recovery action by a sheriff or bailiff.